metno/forti/rawdataforecaster/README.md

 Determines what is the correct group (and version) to serve data from.
 Forwards requests to the relevant `datagroup`.

-### datagroup
+### fortidb

-Each object of type `datagroup.Dataset` serves data for a single group/verision.
+Each object of type `fortidb.Dataset` serves data for a single group/verision.
 They maintain a list of grids (aka "hashes") for its group.

 Handles requests for a given latitute/longitude pair.
-For each hash, lookup the correct index from `geo`, and find relevant data from `simpledatagroup`.
+For each hash, lookup the correct index from `index`, and find relevant data from `values`.

-### geo
+### index

 Handles lookup from latitude/longitude to a grid index.

-### simpledatagroup
+### values

 A collection of all data having the same group.